WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 == Description ==

-Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page building experience with 57+ creative elements.
+Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page building experience with 65+ creative elements and extensions.
 Add powers to your page builder using our easy-to-use elements those were designed to make your next WordPress page and posts design easier and prettier than ever before.

 [Check the Demos](https://essential-addons.com/elementor/)